allenyin/reading_list/_posts/2016-01-06-DirectFormI-IIR-butterworth-filters.md

 DF1-biquad

-Most commonly, Direct Form II biquads are used in implementations.
-However, as [this great paper](https://m8ta.com/images/584_1.pdf) suggests, Direct Form II biquads have extra limitations on the coefficient range.
-Therefore, Direct Form I biquads are more desirable in 16-bit fixed-point applications.
-The paper does point out instability issues of DF1-based IIR filters.
+Most commonly, Direct Form II biquads are used in implementations because only 1 delay line is needed.
+However, as [this great paper]({{ site.baseurl }}/assets/BlackfinIIR_biquad.pdf) and [other common DSP resources] (https://www.amazon.com/Understanding-Digital-Signal-Processing-3rd/dp/0137027419) suggest, Direct Form II biquads have limitations on the coefficient range.
+Therefore, Direct Form I biquads are more desirable in 16-bit fixed-point applications for its better resistance to coefficient quantization and stability.

-A lot of the original implementation rationale of the filters have been discussed in [Tim's post from a long time ago](https://m8ta.com/index.pl?pid=438), although his post was deriving elliptic filters.This post will mostly talk about how to generate the coefficients for the filters given the following assembly code structure:
+A lot of the original implementation rationale of the filters have been discussed in [Tim's post from a long time ago](https://m8ta.com/index.pl?pid=438), it was decided that the filters would implement Butterworth type due to the excellent in-band performance.
+This post will mostly talk about how to generate the coefficients for the filters given the following assembly code structure per [this paper again]({{ site.baseurl }}/assets/BlackfinIIR_biquad.pdf):

 {% highlight asm linenos=table %}
 r5 = [i0++] || r1 = [i1++];  // r5=b0(LPF), r1=x0(n-1); i0@b1(LPF), i1@x0(n-2)